RepGraph/RepGraph/README.md

 |       ├── java 'contains all java source code that is used in backend'
 |       ├── javascript 'contains all javascript code that is used in frontend'
 |       └── resources 'contains all other resources used such as config and property files'
-|   └── test 'contains test methods to test source code in main'
-|       ├── java 'contains test methods for the java backend'
-|       └── testResources 'contains resources used for test methods'
 ```

 ## Acknowledgements

-A big thanks to Jan Buys (jbuys@cs.uct.ac.za) for help and supervision of this project.
+A big thanks to Jan Buys (jbuys@cs.uct.ac.za) for his help and supervision of this project.

 ## Authors
 * Edan Toledo
 * Roy Cohen
 * Jaron Cohen
+* Jan Buys

 ## Contact
 * TLDEDA001@myuct.ac.za
 * CHNROY002@myuct.ac.za
 * CHNJAR003@myuct.ac.za
+* jbuys@cs.uct.ac.za

 ## Contribution guidelines
 Please ensure that you adhere to the following guidelines when making any contributions to this repo: